robertmartinsen/Frameworks-CSS-CA/README.md

 # Post content feed

 For the users to view the content feed I imported the API url needed to fetch the data in the main.js file.
 To fetch the posts, the JWT token was needed.
-I fetched the posts that contained all title, body and media as I thoguht it would match the theme of the webpage.
+I fetched the posts and used "forEach" to have the posts in their individual post cards.
+The posts fetched contained all title, body and media as I thoguht it would match the theme of the webpage.
 To display the posts in the js file I created a div to hold the posts and also had used "innerHTML".

 I wouldve wished to use "getElementByID" to get the divs in the html file instead of having html in the js file.
 I had plans to change this, but there were 2 days left for the CA and the servers went down during the weekend, so I didnt dare to make any changes if incase it would not function.